Financial Aid

 Although the primary responsibility for financing an education rests with the student and the student’s immediate family, the Financial Aid & Scholarships Office helps students and their families search for, apply, receive and maintain eligibility for various types of financial aid to help meet the cost of attending Sacramento State.
 All students are encouraged each year to file the Free Application for Federal Student Aid (FAFSA) or the California Dream Act Application (CADAA) prior to the March 2nd state priority filing date.

 Types of financial aid may include scholarships, federal and state grants, federal work study, student loans and in some cases parent loans.
-Eligibility for financial aid is based on the Cost of Attendance (COA) minus the Estimated Family Contribution (EFC) determined by the information reported on the Free Application for Federal Student Aid (FAFSA) or the California Dream Act Application (CADAA).
+Eligibility for financial aid is based on the Cost of Attendance (COA) minus the Student Aid Index (SAI) determined by the information reported on the Free Application for Federal Student Aid (FAFSA) or the California Dream Act Application (CADAA).
 For more information on the types of financial aid available please refer to our website.

-Financial aid services are offered at the Student Service Center located in Lassen Hall, Room 1000, by phone (916) 278-1000, option 2, or via email at sacstatessc@csus.edu.
+For questions, Financial aid services are offered in person at the Student Service Center located in Lassen Hall, Room 1000 or visit www.csus.edu/faid.

 Application Process